 6) the contact details of the manufacturer or importer and a responsible legal or natural person in the EU.

-.

 Section 12.
+All unit packets and any outer packaging of electronic cigarettes and refill containers with nicotine shall display the following nicotine cessation information: Stoplinien: 80 31 31 31 www.stoplinien.dk.

+Section 13.
 (1) Each unit packet and any outside packaging of electronic cigarettes and refill containers containing nicotine shall contain a list of:

 1) all the ingredients included in the product in descending order by weight;